 GDP Annual Growth Rate in India averaged 5.81 percent from 1951 until 2022, reaching an all time high of 20.10 percent in the second quarter of 2021 and a record low of -23.80 percent in the second quarter of 2020.
 This page provides - India GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 India GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-GDP Annual Growth Rate in India is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in India to stand at 6.20 in 12 months time.
-In the long-term, the India GDP Annual Growth Rate is projected to trend around 5.50 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in India is expected to be 16.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the India GDP Annual Growth Rate is projected to trend around 3.50 percent in 2023 and 4.80 percent in 2024, according to our econometric models.